 After taking six months to fully rest, relax, and recharge, I began to think about going back to work, but I quickly realized that the job hunting landscape had changed drastically since the last time I looked for a job in 1975.
 It became pretty obvious pretty quickly that I shouldn't be trying to tackle the search for a job on my own.
 I needed expert assistance.

 After 33 Years Teaching Others, I Became The Student

-I don’t know exactly how I found J.T.
-O’Donnell and CareerHMO.
-Once I discovered it, however, and after only brief consideration, I signed up and got to work.
+I don't know exactly how I found J.T.
+O'Donnell and Work It Daily.
+Once I discovered it, however, and after only brief consideration, I signed cup and got to work.
 In the meantime, I was lucky enough to have J.T. be assigned to be my e-mail career coach.
-Without going into detail, let me just say that I felt that I had gotten my money’s worth within 48 hours of signing up for CareerHMO’s services.
+Without going into detail, let me just say that I felt that I had gotten my money's worth within 48 hours of signing up for Work It Daily services.